 When he starts to sing the chorus Mandy’s eyes flutter and her mouth opens, in a very weak voice she joins in singing the chorus.
 Her pulse strengthens, her blood pressure rises.
-Her voice is much stronger for the second verse while her system fights back and improves.
+Her voice is much stronger for the second verse while her system fights back, and improves.
 When the two of them reach the second chorus it seems, to Walters, a full choir of girls has joined in the singing.
 The paramedics continue to treat her many cuts while they join in singing the third verse.
 They finish just as the paramedics are ready to put her on the stretcher.
 The man is very gentle when he lifts her.
 She opens her eyes and looks at him.
-She smiles, as he says, “Munchie, fight to live.
+She smiles as he says, “Munchie, fight to live.
 You must live for Smurfie.
 Promise me you’ll fight.”
 Her eyes go very wide while she gives a slow nod yes.

-The sister nods, saying, “Yes, AB negative.”
+The sister nods yes while saying, “Yes, AB negative.”

 The nursing staff are getting her ready for surgery when her sister and aunt arrive.
 The staff give them a few minutes alone.
-During this time Walters sees the two girls have a short disagreement before they grasp hands and the sister leaves the room.
-Mandy is arguing about the anaesthetic they wish to give her, until an orderly walks in, all gowned and ready for the operating theatre.
+During this time Walters sees the two girls have a short disagreement before they grasp hands then the sister leaves the room.
+Mandy is arguing about the anaesthetic they wish to give her until an orderly walks in, all gowned and ready for the operating theatre.
 He walks over and takes her hand in his, wrapping it in an odd way.
 Sliding his left palm over her hand he curls his fingertips within her fingers, and then curls his hand around hers.
 She stops talking, turns, and smiles at him, a few words are exchanged, and she’s calm when she lets them put her to sleep.
 When they wheel her out into the corridor she’s almost asleep as the orderly says, “Don’t worry.
 I’ll hold your hand until they take you to your room and I hand over your care to your sister and aunt.”

-Walters smiles, as the voice sounds familiar.
+Walters smiles, because the voice sounds familiar.
 Looking at the orderly he can see, below the theatre gown, he’s wearing tan trousers and boots.
 He was right, his missing stranger has turned up here.

 Turning to look at him, Eve smiles, and says, “Nothing, really, Mandy thinks Dad saved her.
 But he died in Afghanistan five years ago, he was an Army Captain.
 She must have been imagining it.”

-Nodding, he says, “Possibly.
+Slowly nodding he says, “Possibly.
 Who’s Munchie and Smurfie?”

-Both Eve and her Aunt Kate go very stiff and stare at him.
+Both Eve and her Aunt Kate go very stiff, and stare at him.
 Eve asks, “Where did you hear those names, and why do you ask?”